scalawithcats/scala-with-cats/src/pages/case-studies/validation/check.md

 <div class="solution">
 This reuses the same technique for `and`.
 We have to do a bit more work in the `apply` method.
-Note that it's ok to short-circuit in this case because the choice of rules is implicit in the semantics of "or".
+Note that it's OK to short-circuit in this case because the choice of rules is implicit in the semantics of "or".